Calcipotriene, Betamethasone Dipropionate Topical suspension

 pregnant or trying to get pregnant

 What should I watch for while using this medicine?

-Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
-Do not use for more than 7 days.
+Tell your doctor or health care professional if your symptoms do not start to get better or if they get worse.
 Tell your doctor or health care professional if you are exposed to anyone with measles or chickenpox, or if you develop sores or blisters that do not heal properly.

 This medicine can make you more sensitive to the sun.
 Keep out of the sun.
 If you cannot avoid being in the sun, wear protective clothing and use sunscreen.
 Do not use sun lamps or tanning beds/booths.